Lace Up: Promotional singles

+Tour

+In 2014, Kelly went on a 33-city fall United States tour to promote the album, beginning on September 7 at Club Elevation in Casper, Wyoming and ending on October 31 at the Bismarck Civic Center in Bismarck, North Dakota.
+Limp Bizkit was a supporting act on select dates.

 Critical reception

 Lace Up received favorable reviews but music critics found the record overall uneven, compared to Kelly's previous mixtapes.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received average score of 69, based on 6 reviews which indicates generally favourable reviews.
 Adam Fleischer of XXL praised the production throughout the album and MGK for being consistent with his rapid-fire flow concluding with, "though he may no longer be quite the underdog he once was, rapping like it—at least for now—still works."
 Fred Thomas of AllMusic also praised the album for its production and putting MGK in the spotlight, calling it "a beast of a debut, and some of the heaviest mainstream-friendly hip-hop happening in 2012, a picture of young energy at its zenith."

 Edwin Ortiz of HipHopDX gave a mixed review of the album, praising tracks like "Edge of Destruction" and "D3mons" for their intensity but found "Invincible" and "All We Have" put MGK into "industry purgatory."
-He concluded with, "Lace Up is an imbalanced project that fails to establish MGK’s grand message.
+He concluded with, "Lace Up is an imbalanced project that fails to establish MGK's grand message.
 His debut is decent at best, with hope that his following projects yield better results."
 Phillip Mlynar of Spin felt that the special guests throughout the album were more of a hindrance to the main artist saying, "Instead of turning this debut proper into an expansive listen, the guests seem like they're papering over holes in both the music and the message."